What can a 50W Fiber Laser Cut? Important Information

 How thick steel can a 50W Fiber Laser Cut?

 Various cutting sizes take different amounts of time.
 Many jewelers and people involved in jewelry manufacture use fiber laser engravers not only for engraving but to cut their designs as well.
-I did have the privilege of testing the JPT LP-E 50W Fiber Laser Engraver and did some test cuts on 0.3mm and 0.7mm Gold.
-More information on the JPT LP-E 50W Fiber Laser Engraver can be found in the article I wrote here.
+I did have the privilege of testing the SFX 50W Fiber Laser Engraver and did some test cuts on 0.3mm and 0.7mm Gold.
+More information on the SFX 50W Fiber Laser Engraver can be found in this article I wrote here.

-With the JPT LP-E 50W Fiber Laser Engraver you can cut gold, silver, or brass with a maximum thickness of 0.7mm.
+With the SFX 50W Fiber Laser Engraver you can cut gold, silver, or brass with a maximum thickness of 0.7mm.
 Cutting time depends on the thickness and complexity of the design.
 I have compiled this information based on the test cuts I did:

 Also Read: Can you laser engrave gold?

-If you require a laser for thicker metal cutting then the best option be a high-power fiber laser cutter but as you can imagine they are very costly.
-See the below chart for the correct laser power for your material thickness.
+If you require a laser for thicker metal cutting, the best option is a high-power fiber laser cutter.
+I’ve included the below chart for the correct laser power for your material thickness.

 Features of a 50W Fiber Laser Engraver